OBJECTIVE OF SPITE AND MALICE: Play cards from your ‘payoff pile’ to the center stacks until they are empty.

 The goal of Spite and Malice is to play all your cards from your pay-off pile onto the center stacks.
 You may only play the top card of the pay-off pile, you may not rummage through the stack.
 Once you play the top card from the pay-off pile flip over the next card so that it is also face-up on your pile.

-The first card, the card that starts the center stacks, must be an ace.
+The first card, the card that starts the center stacks or the discard piles, must be an ace.
 Cards are added to the center stacks in ascending order (A to Q), without skipping any ranks in between.
 There are no more than 3 center stacks permitted during gameplay.

 After the first player takes their turn, players alternate turns for the rest of the hand.
 If a player does not have 5 cards in hand they must start their turn by drawing from the stock.
 A turn consists of these possibilities: